andrepcarraro/personal-assistent-alex/README.md

 To execute the project follow the steps below:

-- Clone the repoitory locally
+- Clone the repository locally
 - Install yarn (npm install --yarn)
 - Run yarn to install the dependencies
 - Run yarn dev